l61224/RUSHTI_CFG/README.md

 	8)	Base64 Decode:	(Optional: Recommand to use base64 decode to avoid Special symbols in password)
 >
 3. Run TI: `Sys.RushTI Instance Information.Update` to update `./rushti-master/config.ini`.
-4. Run TI: `Sys.RushTI Configuration.Caller` to check rushti connection.
+4. Run TI: `Sys.RushTI Configuration.Caller` to check rushti connection (you will see some Tester processes running)
 >
 >	pRushTIID = Z999
 >